omidarmat/onLearn/threejs.md

 **IMPORTANT**

-You must be careful of the rotation axes order that you are applying.
+You must be careful with the rotation axes order that you are applying.
 When you rotate an object around the `x` axis, the object's `y` and `z` axes are also rotated with the object.
-So rotation around `y` after rotaion around `x` will result in a different rotation compared to before rotation around `x`, because after rotation around `x`, the `y` axis is now pointing to a different direction.
+So rotation around `y` after rotation around `x` will result in a different rotation compared to before rotation around `x`, because after rotation around `x`, the `y` axis is now pointing to a different direction.
 If you are not carefull with this matter, you might end up in a **gimball lock**.

 To go around this, you can use the `.reorder()` method of the `rotation` object.
 This reordering is used based on the type of movements you are going to implement for your project.
 For instance, if you are going to create an FPS game you need to reorder your rotations.